DxO PureRAW offers three types of photo processing:

-- In standalone mode, followed by the export of the processed images to your usual photo editing program.
+- In standalone mode, which then exports processed images to your regular photo editing program.

 - Using the controls included in the right-click menu of the file explorer window on your PC or Mac.